ravnilnand/ravnil/about_samples.md

 8 ) USBCameraTest7
 This shows how to use two camera and show video images from each camera side-by side.
 This is still experimental and may have some issue.

+9 ) usbCameraTest8
+This shows how to set/get uvc controls.
+Currently this supports brightness and contrast only.

 If you want to build above sample project, just import the project to your IDE and run it.
 You don't need `libUVCCamera` library project to build sample unless you want to change/modify/add some features in JNI side.